Using Realm Persistence Library With Android SDK

 To set up Realm in your application, perform the following steps:

 - To add the Realm library to your project, first, add the classpath dependency to your project-level build.gradle file.
-You need to install Realm as a Gradle plugin as follows:For the latest gradle file, refer to the Realm document.
+You need to install Realm as a Gradle plugin as follows:Refer to their documentation for the latest Gradle file, and check the Realm documentation for more information.

 - Apply the realm-android plugin to the top of the application level build.gradle file: